quantnetwork/blockchain-developer-exercises-foundations/CLASS1.md

 Run the script (make sure to replace MY_PASSWORD by the password you used to encrypt *.env*):

 ``node configure-sdk.js password=MY_PASSWORD``

-If any packages are missing, make sure to install them via `npm install PACKAGE_NAME`.

 Great!
 You can see how access tokens are obtained from Overledger.